kyma-incubator/compass/docs/compass/03-01-security.md

 ### GraphQL security

-The Gateway passes request along with JWT token to Compass GraphQL services, such as the Director or the Connector.
+The Gateway passes the request to Compass GraphQL services, such as the Director or the Connector.
+Additionally, the request contains authentication data.
+In the Director it is a JWT token, in the Connector it is a one-time token and the `Clinet-Id-From-Token` or `Client-Id-From-Certificate` header.
 The GraphQL components have authentication middleware and GraphQL [directives](https://graphql.org/learn/queries/#directives) set up for all GraphQL operations (and some specific type fields, if necessary).

 #### HTTP middleware

-In GraphQL servers, such as the Director or the Connector, there is an HTTP authentication middleware set up, which validates and decodes JWT token.
-It puts user scopes and tenant in request context
+In GraphQL servers, such as the Director or the Connector, there is an HTTP authentication middleware set up.
+In the Director, it validates and decodes the JWT token, and it puts user scopes and tenant in the request context
 (`context.Context`).
+In the Connector, it verifies the `Clinet-Id-From-Token` or `Client-Id-From-Certificate` header.

 ![](./assets/graphql-security.svg)